 Do a budget and work out what you can afford to repay to your debts.
-Use our self-help pack to work out a budget and understand your options.
-Contact us for advice.
+Use Your budget to help you complete a budget online which you can save and print.

 Most full-time students should not have to pay council tax, but there are some exceptions.
 For example, you may have to pay council tax if:

 - you are the sole owner or sole tenant of your home; and